skysheng7/competition_dominance_analysis/data/README.md

 1. **hour**: Represents each hour of the day in a 24-hour format, ranging from 0 (midnight) to 23 (11 PM).
 Data Type: Integer.
 2. **replacement_num**: The number of feed replacements that occurred during the respective hour.
 This variable provides insights into the absolute count of replacements in each hour.
 Data Type: Integer.
 3. **resource_occupancy**: The proportion of resources occupied during the respective hour.
 This variable gives an understanding of how resources are utilized throughout the day.
 Data Type: Numeric.

-Note: Users should refer to the dataset documentation or explore the dataset directly for a comprehensive understanding of all variables.